fbpx

 Norwegian Bokmål

-I say it's a written language, because there is no spoken standard of Norwegian, and Norway's strong regional dialects (such as nordnorsk) can significantly change what you hear when someone is speaking – more so than in many other countries.
+I say bokmål and nynorsk are written languages.
+That's because there is no spoken standard of Norwegian, and Norway's strong regional dialects can significantly change what you hear when someone is speaking – more so than in many other countries.

 That said, most foreigners are taught to speak the Oslo dialect, which is seen by many as an unofficial standard.
-It's also sometimes called Eastern Norwegian, or Standard Norwegian.
+It's also sometimes called Eastern Norwegian, or even Standard Norwegian, much to the chagrin of some.

 A more recent development is a spoken form of the language known as kebabnorsk.
 It's a fusion of Norwegian and foreign languages, and can be heard on the streets in parts of Oslo.